 Legislation as a Tool for Regulation

-Legislation is a tool available for governments to advance mandates and policies they have agreed with their citizens and subjects.
+Legislation is a tool for governments to advance mandates and policies they have agreed on with their citizens and subjects.
 Legislation and regulation should be the solution of last resort.
 It is a limitation or delineation of rights.
 However, absent regulation, the policy may not be enacted, and goals fail to be achieved.
-Over or under regulation is dangerous and ineffective in that it fails to address the problem it is designed to solve.
+Over or under-regulation is dangerous and ineffective because it fails to address the problem it is designed to solve.
 To be of good quality, legislation must be effective.
 This is, it must produce the desired regulatory result.

 What is Regulation?

 In essence, regulation is the process of putting government policies into effect.
 When the government sets policy, they outline and establish desired regulatory results and identifies state intervention areas.
 The state is then charged with determining the best manner to achieve those ends.
 According to Professor Helen Xanthaki of the University of London, regulation works around nine core principles:

 - It is developed in the context of the policy.

 - It has a structured dialogue that provides for active listening

 - It engages those that resist regulation with fairness

 - It praises those who show commitment

 - It signals a desire to achieve outcomes through education and support

 - It signals a set of escalating sanctions that may be employed for compliance